-With Facebook Ads, for example, you can select specific demographic or interest-based criteria so that your ads are only seen by users who are likely to be interested in your message.
+With Facebook Ads, for example, you can select specific demographic or interest-based criteria so that your ads are only seen by users likely to be interested in your message.
 It ensures that your ads reach the right people and maximize their efficacy.

 Social listening is another key benefit of using social media during a political campaign.

 Social media allows campaigns to engage directly with voters and create a dialogue between themselves and their constituents.
-This engagement helps build trust between candidates and voters, which is essential for creating a winning strategy in any election.
+This engagement helps build trust between candidates and voters, essential for creating a winning strategy in any election.